zmarffy/apt-repo/README.md

 # `apt-repo`

-`apt-repo` very oddly-structured program to create and host a repo on your computer.
-It was originally structured like this to keep things as as dependency-free as possible, as Docker is used for the main functionailty.
-This should be built and installed with [`debpacker`](https://github.com/zmarffy/debpacker).
+`apt-repo` is a program to create and host an APT repo on your computer.

 ## Requirements

 - `docker`
+- `gpg`
 - `python3`
 - `zmtools` (a `pip` package)